CHIROPRACTIC RESEARCH AND ACCESS ARE IMPORTANT

 FOR SPINE PATIENT CARE

-The “knowers” will control spinal
+The “knowers” will have control of spinal

 manipulation once stated Scott Haldeman DC MD.
 So true!